Box Fill Calculator

 FAQ’s:

-A general unmarried-gang container has 18 cubic inches of space, which could incorporate:
+A standard single-gang box has 18 cubic inches of space, which can contain:

-these figures apply to boxes that residence wires. when you have to put in a field with gadgets, deduct two wires from the desired counts.
+These figures apply to boxes that house only wires.
+If you install devices in the box, deduct 2 wires from the specified counts.

-The field fill code, outlined in NEC 314.sixteen states that the containers and conduit bodies should have the correct approved size to offer loose area to all the enclosed conductors.
-The volume of the container calculated as consistent with 314.16(A) should in no way be much less than the fill calculation as determined in 314.16(B) in any case.
+The box fill code, outlined in NEC 314.16, states that boxes and conduit bodies must have the appropriate approved size to provide free space to all enclosed conductors.
+The volume of the box, calculated as per 314.16(A), should never be less than the fill calculation determined in 314.16(B).